 Our custom made triplet lens was installed on 6 September 2012 and is now affording a 360 degree vertical 'slice' along Ramillies Street up to the sky and back again.

 The camera obscura takes advantage of when the sun is at its highest point in the sky.
-We will also open the camera obscura on brighter or longer days, outside of its stated opening hours, when the Studio isn't in use for other activities.
+It's located on the third floor (Eranda Studio Floor) of The Photographers' Gallery.
+We open the camera obscura on brighter or longer days, when the Studio isn't in use for other activities.